finger563/esp-latency-test/README.md

 # Esp-Latency-Test

 Code for performing end-to-end latency test for inputs.
+Can be configured in two ways:
-Uses gpio output to pull a button low, then uses a photo-transistor to measure when the screen changes and computes the time it took.
+1. ADC Measurement for end to end with a phone: actuate the button, then use a photo-diode/photo-transistor to measure when the screen changes and computes the time it took.
+2. Hosted measurement for end to end with the ESP: actuate the button, then measure the time it takes to receive the updated input report.

 This repository also contains an [`analysis.py`](./analysis.py) script, which can be used to plot a histogram of latency values that are measured from the system.